Your 2025 guide to Machu Picchu

 You should book your Machu Picchu trip at least six months in advance.
 Our team will gladly help you planning the perfect trip for you, just have in mind the exact dates you want to visit Machu Picchu, as tickets sell out quickly.

-To make a reservation, it is mandatory to have the passenger's exact passport information, as tickets are issued with this information and are non-transferable.
+To make a reservation, it is mandatory to have the passenger's exact passport information, as tickets are issued with them and are non-transferable.

 The Machu Picchu circuits: